affo98/AML24MST/README.md

 ## Fine-tune models

-After creating the datasets, the following notebooks can br run to fine-tune the models:
+After creating the datasets, the following notebooks can be run to fine-tune the models:

-* gtzan_resnet50.ipynb
+* GTZAN_RESNET50.ipynb
 * finetune_ast.ipynb
 * hubert.ipynb